-Risks to the city's financial plan also remain due to support for H+H, which faces significant near- and long-term financial stress from changes in hospital reimbursement under the Affordable Care Act and the statewide transition to managed care.
-Similar risks exist to continued support for the New York City Housing Authority and the agency's upgrade and remediation efforts.
-The inclusion of funds for the Metropolitan Transportation Authority subway action plan also highlights reliability concerns regarding New York City's transit infrastructure.
-Other areas of risk include the city's inclusion of revenues derived from the sale of taxi medallions and increased spending associated with the recent passage of "Raise the Age" legislation and pupil tuition rates for charter schools.
-Finally, the financial plan does not reflect potential effects of the recently enacted TCJA; however, we expect the April executive budget will include revenue and expenditure modifications.
+Other risks to the city's financial plan include support for H&H, which faces continued uncertainty from potential federal health care changes.
+The inclusion of funds for the Metropolitan Transportation Authority Subway Action Plan also highlights reliability concerns regarding New York City's transit infrastructure.
+Other areas of risk include increased spending associated with the recent passage of "Raise the Age" legislation and pupil tuition rates for charter schools.
+Finally, the financial plan does not reflect potential effects of New York State's response to the recently enacted TCJA, which the city continues to monitor in considering the effects on its revenue base.